 Auckland, NZ, September 2008

-Since founding Two Hills, Rob has presented at the following conferences (not including private engagements or local chapter meetings of itSMF, ISACA, NZ Computer Society etc, and uncounted conferences in previous roles):
+Since founding Two Hills, Rob has presented at the following conferences (not including client engagements, or local chapter meetings of itSMF, ISACA, NZ Computer Society etc, or webinars, or uncounted conferences in previous roles):

 He Tangata is about putting people first in IT.
 Not technology or process.
 If we put people first we can achieve efficency and effectiveness.
 We can transform our processes and improve our technology and leverage our partners.
 More projects will succeed and more will stay succcessful without backsliding over time.
 If we put people first.